awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 Count of contacts routed to an agent but not answered by the agent, including contacts abandoned by the customer\.
 A contact can be counted as missed multiple times, once for each time it is routed to an agent but not answered\.

 When you add this to a historical metrics report, it appears under the column named **Agent non\-response**\.

+In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is CONTACTS\_MISSED
 + Type: Integer
 + Category: Agent activity\-driven metric